fjvallarino/monomer/docs/tutorials/06-composite.md

 some of the responses we have been using are just `WidgetRequest`s but with an easier to use interface:

-- Message is SendMessage
+- `Message` is `SendMessage`.
-- Task is RunTask
+- `Task` is `RunTask`.
-- Producer is RunProducer
+- `Producer` is `RunProducer`.

-`WidgetRequest`s will be explored more in the custom widgets tutorial, but some requests can be interesting for an application or composite:
+`WidgetRequest`s will be explored in more detail in the custom widgets tutorial, but some requests can be interesting for an application or composite:

 - MoveFocus: Moves focus to the next focusable widget in the given direction.
 - SetFocus: Sets focus on a specific widget.
 We have already used this request